-Many of us are interested in having a place to keep our money.
-A bank or credit union can offer the opportunity for you to earn interest on your deposits, as well as keep your money safe.
-If the financial institution is properly insured, you won’t have to worry about losing your money to a bank or credit union failure.
-However, before you can open a bank account there are a few steps you have to take, and a few pieces of information you’ll have to provide.
+We all need a safe place to keep our money.
+A bank or credit union can offer the opportunity for you to keep your money safe while also earning interest on your deposits.
+If the financial institution is federally insured by the FDIC or NCUA, you won’t have to worry about losing your money (up to applicable limits) to a bank or credit union failure.
+However, before you can open a bank account, there are a few steps you must take, and a few pieces of information you’ll have to provide.

-If you open a personal account online, you usually just have type the information into a text box and submit it electronically.
+If you open an account online, you usually just have type the information into a form and submit it electronically.
 Your electronic signature is legal, so there is no need for you to send something in, unless the bank requires it.
-Some online bank accounts require that you print out a signature document and mail it in.
-In some cases, you might have to mail it in with copies of identification.
-However, this isn’t required by all online bank accounts.
-So, if you are concerned about speed and convenience, you can look for an online account that will let you open an account instantly – without the need to mail anything in.
+A few online bank accounts require that you print out a signature document and mail it in with copies of identification, but this is rare.
+For security purposes, you will typically need to verify your email address and possibly your phone number by responding to messages sent to each.

 Opening a Business Account

 Some banks and credit unions might also require you to bring the Memorandum and Articles of Association.
 When I opened my business checking account, I had to bring the Articles of Organization for my LLC.
 You might also need to provide your DBA (Doing Business As) or FBN (Fictitious Business Name) if you want to accept electronic fund transfers and checks in your business name.
-You will need register the name, and file it, before it can be used.
+You will need to register the name and file it before it can be used.

 It is vital that you know beforehand what is needed in order to open a business account at your financial institution of choice so that you are adequately prepared.
 I also had to answer a few additional questions and confirm that I wasn’t going to use the account to support terrorist activities.